 The Corporation is susceptible to risks relating to distributor and supply chain interruptions.
-Distribution in Canada is largely accomplished through the government-owned provincial liquor boards and, therefore, an interruption (e.g., a labour strike) for any length of time may have a significant impact on Corby's ability to sell its products in a particular province and/or market.
+Distribution in Canada is largely accomplished through the government-owned provincial liquor boards and, therefore, an interruption (e.g., a labour strike) for any length of time may have a significant impact on the Corporation's ability to sell its products in a particular province and/or market.
+International sales are subject to the variations in distribution systems within each country where the products are sold.

 Supply chain interruptions, including a manufacturing or inventory disruption, could impact product quality and availability.
-The Corporation adheres to a comprehensive suite of quality programs and proactively manages production and supply chains to mitigate any potential risk to consumer safety or Corby's reputation and profitability.
+The Corporation adheres to a comprehensive suite of quality programmes and proactively manages production and supply chains to mitigate any potential risk to consumer safety or Corby's reputation and profitability.